Covid19 In-Person Meeting Protocols

 To support trusted servants, the following Gratitude Center Preamble is provided to be read at the beginning of every meeting during opening statements before the Preamble:

 - “In honor of AA’s first and fourth traditions, all members of this meeting are encouraged to take responsibility for the safety and well-being of all fellows attending meetings at the Gratitude Center and to adhere to all its safety protocols.
 We understand that if we do not abide by these safety protocols the meeting will have to leave the Gratitude Center.
-Individuals who do not comply with the safety protocols and put others at risk, and risk the closure of the Gratitude Center, will be asked to comply or ask to leave the meeting until they can comply.
-If anyone has questions or concerns they may send an email to firstname.lastname@example.org.”
+Individuals who do not comply with the safety protocols — and put others at risk and risk the closure of the Gratitude Center —will be asked to comply.
+If they do not comply they will be asked to leave the meeting until they can comply.”

 - 12 Person Facility Capacity — The capacity of the Gratitude Center’s Main Room is 12 persons which means that no more than 12 persons are allowed to be in the Gratitude Center at one time; meetings, through Safety Monitor service commitments, are required to enforce maximum capacity requirements (See Required Service Commitments below)

 - Masks Required — The Gratitude Center requires everyone to wear masks over mouths and noses before entering the Gratitude Center and to continue wearing masks while inside the building; persons who remove masks while in the building will be asked to put their masks back on; the wearing of masks is not open to group conscience, but is required by state law

 - Masks Not Provided — Due to budget constraints, the Gratitude Center is not able to provide masks to fellows who do not have them; fellows must bring their own masks/face coverings; groups can decide to purchase disposable masks that can be sold or provided to newcomers or visitors